 - Be Released on Your Own Recognizance

 Jail Policies and Procedures

 The intake procedure takes you through the following steps:

 - You will get put in a holding cell.
 If there are a lot of arrests, you will have to wait a while to get processed.

-- First, must answer some basic questions, such as what is your legal name, street address, birthdate and a contact person.
+- First, must answer some basic questions, such as what your legal name is, street address, birthdate and a contact person.